selkies-project/selkies-gstreamer/docs/start.md

 ### Example Docker container

 **NOTE: You will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if you use this in a container WITHOUT host networking (add `--network=host` to the Docker command to enable host networking and work around this requirement if your server is not behind NAT).
-Follow the instructions from [Using a TURN server](firewall.md) in order to make the container work using an external TURN server.**
+Follow the instructions from [WebRTC and Firewall Issues](firewall.md) in order to make the container work using an external TURN server.**

 An example image [`ghcr.io/selkies-project/selkies-gstreamer/gst-py-example`](https://github.com/selkies-project/selkies-gstreamer/pkgs/container/selkies-gstreamer%2Fgst-py-example) from the base [example Dockerfile](/example/Dockerfile) is available.